Augusta Estate Planning Attorney

 Some assets, such as life insurance policies and IRA accounts, can be distributed directly to the persons who are entitled to receive them by beneficiary designation.
 If the deceased person planned his or her estate with a trust, probate may not be necessary.

-To discuss probate with an attorney at our law firm, call 706-724-8537 or fill out our contact form.
+To discuss probate with an estate planning attorney at our law firm, call 706-724-8537 or fill out our contact form.
 We offer home and nursing home consultation.
+We handle cases in Augusta, the CSRA, and throughout Georgia and South Carolina.